isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2019-04-01-post-biblioasia-apr-jun-2019.md

 layout: post
 title: BiblioAsia Apr-Jun 2019
 date: 2020-01-01T00:00:00.000Z
-breadcrumb: "Apr-Jun 2019"
+breadcrumb: Apr-Jun 2019
 permalink: /vol-15/issue-1/apr-jun-2019/
 ---

-<img src="/images/Vol-15-issue-1/vol15_iss1.jpg">

 In this special issue, we look at the National Archives to understand its role in Singapore.
 We also explore its many riches, such as its extensive oral history collection.

+<img src="/images/Vol-15-issue-1/vol15_iss1.jpg">

 **Director’s Note**